Enlarged version: challenges to comprehension

 The dynamics of the Council of the Whys might then be understood as "defined" within such a complex context, notably the Mandelbrot set (cf Sustainability through the Dynamics of Strategic Dilemmas: in the light of the coherence and visual form of the Mandelbrot set, 2005).
 The associated psychodynamics are explored elsewhere (Psycho-social Significance of the Mandelbrot Set: a sustainable boundary between chaos and order, 2005)

-Conformality of WH-questions to elementary catastrophes [see Annex]
+Conformality of WH-questions to elementary catastrophes

-As a human response to the perception of a cognitively chaotic situation, WH-questions might be considered to lend themselves to analysis with the tools of catastrophe theory as developed by René Thom and others.
+As a human response to the perception of a cognitively chaotic situation, WH-questions might be considered to lend themselves to analysis with the tools of catastrophe theory as developed by Rene Thom and others.
 Thom developed catastrophe theory as a mathematical way of addressing the work on morphogenesis done by C.H.
 Waddington in the 1950's.
 Thom's Classification Theorem culminates a long line of work in singularity theory.
 The crucial theorems rigorously establishing his conjecture were proven by Bernard Malgrange (1966) and John N. Mather (1968).
 Its essential concern is change and discontinuity in systems (cf Robert Magnus, Mathematical models and catastrophes).
 WH-questions may be considered as triggered and formulated in response to discontinuity -- when habitual adaptive responses to change are inadequate.
 The contents of the Annex are:

 Introduction